johan-m-o/NightTimeClock/README.md

 The push button and the potentiometer can be used to change clock state and settings.

 The light sensor will make sure that the clock face is bright or dark enough for the surrounding light.

+#### Daylight savings
+The clock will automatically adjust for daylight savings.
+This function is based on Swedish times, so if this doesn't match your region you'll need to update the `DSTcheck()` function with the proper dates.

 #### Push button
 **LEDs on**
 - 1 short click - Turn off LEDs.